 Our aim was to assess whether PLATO can meet its scientific requirements for detecting Earth-sized planets orbiting solar-type stars via the transit method in the presence of CTI.
 CTI, caused by radiation-induced charge traps in the CCD substrate, leads to flux loss and redistribution, introducing systematic errors in photometric measurements.
 Using the radial dependence of trap density derived from the PLATO radiation analysis \citep{ohb2024radiation}, we constructed a radiation map and simulated forward CTI to quantify its impact on transit depth measurements.
 In the worst-case scenario, we find a systematic bias of up to \(3.95\%\), which exceeds the mission requirement of \(0.4\%\) (see Sect. \ref{sec:introduction}), underscoring the need for effective mitigation.

 In response to this challenge, we designed a calibration and correction strategy for CTI.
 A dedicated calibration dataset was generated using PLATOSim \citep{Jannsen_2024}, simulating a realistic stellar distribution over the full CCD.
-To capture spatial variations in the trap density, we model its axisymmetric radial dependence using a polynomial function of the distance from the optical centre.
-The calibration begins with an empirical fit to determine the number of trap species and their initial release time estimates \(\tau_{\mathrm{r},k}\).
-We then model and remove the smearing contribution, which would otherwise bias subsequent steps.
-Next, an iterative algorithm adapted from \citet{Massey_2014}, combined with the EPER method \citep{Prodhomme_2016}, is applied to constrain, for each species, the polynomial coefficients \(a_{p,k}\) describing the spatial variation of trap density, as well as the well-fill power-law index \(\beta\) and the release time constants \(\tau_{\mathrm{r},k}\).
+To capture spatial variations in the trap density, we modelled its axisymmetric radial dependence using a polynomial function of the distance from the optical centre.
+The calibration began with an empirical fit to determine the number of trap species and their initial release time estimates (\(\tau_{\mathrm{r},k}\)).
+We then modelled and removed the smearing contribution, which would otherwise bias subsequent steps.
+Next, an iterative algorithm adapted from \citet{Massey_2014}, combined with the EPER method \citep{Prodhomme_2016}, was applied to constrain, for each species, the polynomial coefficients (\(a_{p,k}\)) describing the spatial variation of trap density, as well as the well-fill power-law index (\(\beta\)) and the release time constants (\(\tau_{\mathrm{r},k}\)).

-Finally, the fitted coefficients are used in a column-wise iterative correction procedure, also adapted from \citet{Massey_2014}, to approximate CTI-free images.
-This correction reduces the systematic bias in transit depth measurements to a level fully compliant with the mission’s requirements.
+Finally, the fitted coefficients were used in a column-wise iterative correction procedure, also adapted from \citet{Massey_2014}, to approximate CTI-free images.
+This correction reduces the systematic bias in transit depth measurements to a level fully compliant with the mission's requirements.